samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 * 11.8% of all out-of-hospital stroke onset arrivals receive thrombolysis.

-* 43% of arrivals are aged 80 or more.

 * 67% of all patients have a determined stroke time of onset, 60% of whom arrive within 4 hours of known stroke onset.
 40% of all arrivals arrive within 4 hours of known stroke onset.

 Of those out-of-hospital onset patients arriving within 4 hours of known stroke onset: